 One CE Hour is one hour of learning that contributes to maintaining Registrants' Competency in their area(s) of practice.
 Competency is defined as the ability to perform the tasks and roles of an occupational category to the recognized standard expected of a qualified and prudent professional operating in the community.
 Areas of practice are current and anticipated future areas of professional responsibility.
-A learning activity counts towards your CE Hours if it meets all of the following criteria:
+A learning activity counts towards your CE Hours if:

-- it is relevant to your area(s) and industry of practice; - 2. it contributes to the development or maintenance of your skills and/or knowledge; and - 3. it is outside of your day-to-day job duties.
+- it is relevant to your area(s) and industry of practice; - it contributes to the development or maintenance of your skills and/or knowledge; and - it is outside of your day-to-day job duties.

-Overall, it is the responsibility of Registrants to determine which CE activities are most relevant to their specific circumstances, and only claim credit for activities that contribute to the maintenance of Competency.
+It is the responsibility of Registrants to determine which CE activities are most relevant to their specific circumstances and only claim credit for activities that contribute to the maintenance of Competency.
 Simply attending a seminar, webinar, or conference may not actually mean that the activity can be claimed.
 Registrants must ask themselves what they learned from the activity, if it was relevant to their area(s) of practice, and if it contributed to their Competency.

 CE Hours must be recorded for the Reporting Year in which the CE activity took place and cannot be carried over to future years.
-However, they do contribute to a Registrant's three-year rolling total, allowing for flexibility over time to meet CE Program requirements.
+However, they do contribute to a Registrant's Three-Year Rolling Period total, allowing for flexibility over time to meet CE Program requirements.

 During a compliance audit, Registrants will be expected to justify their selections of CE activities to an assessor.
-See Section 4.0 for more information about compliance.
+See Section 4 "Compliance" for more information about compliance.